FanFunKat/Playground/README.md

 8th challenge - DOM manipulation

-9th challenge - widget, JSON
+9th challenge - widget, JSON - "Who is in the office?" & "Which rooms are available?"

+10th challenge - asynchronous JavaScript with Callbacks, Promisses and async-await.
+App "How many people are in Space?".